JasonAxon/Dictionary/README.md

-# Dictionary
-THE TORTURED POETS DICTIONARY: A Dictionary for Aspiring Poets using Python.
+# THE TORTURED POETS DICTIONARY: A Dictionary for Aspiring Poets using Python.
 This dictionary provides definition to profound words mainly used by poets.